davidklaing/davidklaing.github.io/pages/notes/how-to-write-a-review.md

 5. Describe the context in which I would recommend the thing.

 This reviewing procedure is a modified version of what A. Jesse Jiryu Davis recommends in his post, [Write An Excellent Programming Blog](https://emptysqua.re/blog/write-an-excellent-programming-blog/).

+Caveat: the best review is the one you actually write.
+Better to write one sentence than zero.